Horses and other equine species.

 By 2 years of age, almost all horses have been infected with EHV-1.
 The initial exposure generally occurs in foals from contact with their dams.
 The virus can then become latent, or inactive, in the horse’s body, setting up a carrier state that is life-long.
 Horses of any age that are carriers of EHV-1 do not show any external signs of disease when the virus is in a latent form.
-The virus can be reactivated during times of stress, such as strenuous exercise, long-distance transport, or at weaning.
+This is what makes this disease so difficult to diagnose and the reason it is important to make sure horses are monitor closely and any horses that may seem ill stay home.
+The virus can be reactivated during times of stress, such as strenuous exercise, long-distance transport, exhibition/showing of the animal, or at weaning.

 The most common way for EHV-1 to spread is by direct horse-to-horse contact.
 This virus is shed from infected horses via the respiratory tract or through direct or indirect contact with an infected aborted fetus and fetal membranes.
 Horses may appear to be perfectly healthy yet spread the virus via the secretions from their nostrils.

 It is important to realize that EHV-1 can also be spread indirectly through contact with physical objects contaminated with infectious virus.

 - People’s hands, clothing or boots

 The air around a horse that is shedding the virus can also be contaminated with infectious virus.
 Although we know that the virus can become airborne, it is difficult to establish the distance the virus can spread in this manner under typical horse management and environmental conditions.